rozumary/CSST102-3A/README.md

 • Proximity to Downtown (miles): Distance of the house from the downtown area. <br/>
 • Price: Actual price of the house (in thousands of dollars). <br/>

+**Laboratory Exercise 1: Linear Regression Implementation**

+Objective:
+To apply the concepts of linear regression learned in lectures by implementing a simple linear regression model from scratch in Python.

+Task Overview:
+You are provided with a dataset containing information about house prices in a particular city.
+The dataset includes features such as the size of the house (in square feet), the number of bedrooms, and the age of the house.
+Your task is to predict the price of a house based on these features using a linear regression model.